ancasicolica/node-wifi-scanner/README.md

 had to handle much more complex network environments and also wanted to be independent of the operating system language.
 The adaptions needed would have been too comprehensive for a pull request so I decided to write an own module.

+**The module is currently in BETA testing, changes in functionality and interface are possible.
+Please report bugs on the projects GitHub page, Thanks!**

 ## Operating Systems

 It was tested with the following operating systems: